Catholic Charities of the Diocese of Albany jobs - 334 jobs

 • Maintains telephone coverage by answering phone calls in a timely manner and providing accurate information to callers.

-• Performs other duties as assigned by the Director of Sanctuary or Director of Social Services.
+• Performs other duties as assigned by the Shelter Director, Assistant Shelter Director (if applicable), Director of Social Services or Shift Leader(s).

 • Represents Lutheran Social Service of New York's mission, values, ethics, and upholds agency Code of Conduct at all times.